sparkbox/standard/code-style/markdown/README.md

 [![The Markdown Mark][producti]][product]

-Markdown is a terse markup langauge that produces HTML.
+Markdown is a terse markup language that produces HTML.

 ## Style